Top Ten Historical Fiction Novels

 This week’s Top Ten focuses entirely on the best Historical Fiction novels (in my option).
 I love history and so, therefore, love historical fiction novels.

 What do you think are the best historical fiction novels?
 Let me know in the comments below.

-I purchased this book, because of it’s gorgeous cover.
+I purchased this book, because of its gorgeous cover.
 No shame.
 And the story was just as gorgeous as well.
-Set in the periods between the First and Second World War, the story follows two brothers in a magical two shop, who are always competing out best the other with their inventions.
+Set in the periods between the First and Second World Wars, the story follows two brothers in a magical two shop, who are always competing to best each other with their inventions.